SylviaOne/Repo-hub/README.md

-## What did Yoda say when he saw himself in 4K?
-"HDMI"
+## Why did the kid cross the playground?
+To get to the other slide.